Andrew Moray: Invasion and defeat

 King Edward I became a constant presence in Scottish legal and political affairs.
 The Scottish political community did not welcome his involvement, and by late 1295 King John had renounced his fealty to the English king and entered into a treaty with France.
 King Edward was reputedly enraged by such defiance, making hostilities between the kingdoms inevitable.

 Andrew Moray the younger was part of the Scottish feudal host assembling at Caddonlee in March 1296 in preparation for war with England.
 He was likely part of his father's retinue.
 A part of Scottish host, led by the earls of Atholl, Ross, and Mar and John Comyn the younger of Badenoch, entered Cumberland.
 It marched to Carlisle, destroying, according to The St. Edmundsbury Chronicle, 120 villages.
 More Scots raiders crossed from Jedburgh, burning homes and farms in Northumberland.
 Pierre de Langtoft, an English chronicler, records:

 King Edward I assembled a large army on the Anglo-Scottish border for the invasion of Scotland.
 By 30 March it was besieging the prosperous Scottish port of Berwick.

 Berwick soon fell and was sacked by the English army.
 The English Lanercost Chronicle condemned this slaughter as a "crime" and recorded that fifteen thousand "of both sexes perished, some by the sword, others by fire, in the space of a day and a half".

-It had been many years since Scotland had mobilized for war, and at the Battle of Dunbar the Scots were overwhelmed quickly by a detachment from led by John de Warenne, Earl of Surrey.
-The author of the Chronicle of Bury St. Edmunds records the death of eight thousand Scots soldiers at Dunbar.
+It had been many years since Scotland had mobilized for war, and at the Battle of Dunbar the Scots were overwhelmed quickly by a detachment led by John de Warenne, Earl of Surrey.
+The Chronicle of Bury St. Edmunds records the death of eight thousand Scots soldiers at Dunbar.

 Scotland now capitulated.
-Edward I deposed King John at Montrose castle: the symbols of the Scottish kingship were stripped from him, including the royal coat of arms from his surcoat (thereby earning him the enduring title Toom Tabard, 'Empty Coat').
+Edward I deposed King John at Montrose castle.
+The symbols of the Scottish kingship were taken from him, including the royal coat of arms which was stripped from his surcoat (thereby earning him the enduring title Toom Tabard, 'Empty Coat').
 King Edward undertook an extended march across Scotland, reaching Elgin on 26 July 1296.
 He remained in the town's castle for a few days, taking the fealty of a number of Scots nobles.

 Scots nobles captured at Dunbar were sent to prisons across England.
 The most important prisoners, such as Sir Andrew Moray of Petty, were taken to the Tower of London.
-Sir Andrew spent the remainder of his life there, dying in the Tower on 8 April 1298.
-Andrew Moray the younger, a prisoner of little significance, was imprisoned in Chester Castle.
+Sir Andrew spent the remainder of his life there, dying on 8 April 1298.
+Andrew Moray the younger, a prisoner of less significance, was imprisoned in Chester Castle.